 Allergies & intolerances

 If you have food allergies or intolerances, try to find out the phrases for asking if foods are suitable for you.
-Allergy UK sells laminated translation cards in various languages – go to Allergy UK's website or call 01322 619898.
+Allergy UK sells laminated translation cards in various languages.

-Gluten-free products may not be readily available in some countries, so if you have coeliac disease, take plenty of gluten-free staples with you, eg bread, biscuits and crackers.
+Gluten-free products may not be commonly available in some countries.
+If you have coeliac disease, take plenty of gluten-free staples with you like bread, biscuits and crackers.
 For more on coeliac disease and travelling, go to Coeliac UK's website.

-Whatever food allergies or intolerances you have, if you’re staying in a hotel ask well in advance whether they can cater for you.
-If you’re eating out and are in any doubt whether food is suitable, stick to plain foods where you can clearly see what you’re getting, eg boiled potatoes, salads, meat, fish or plain rice.
+Whatever food allergies or intolerances you have, if you’re staying in a hotel ask when you're booking if they can cater for you.
+If you’re eating out and in any doubt whether food is okay, stick to plain foods where you can clearly see what you’re getting like boiled potatoes, salads, meat, fish or plain rice.

-If you’re concerned about the safety of the local tap water, stick to bottled or sterilised.
+If you’re concerned about the safety of the local tap water, stick to bottled or sterilised water.
 Remember to also avoid ice in drinks, salads that may have been washed in tap water and fruit that you can’t peel.
-Bottled water and sugar-free drinks are readily available in most places.
+Bottled water and sugar-free drinks are available in most places.

 You should talk to your doctor for advice before you go, and get information from the tourist office, embassy or high commission of the country you're visiting about getting medical treatment while you're there.

 - Check your insurance policy, so you know what your insurers will pay for.